max-kravchenko/todo-app/README.md

 # React Todo-App with API
-This is a basic todo-app built on React with API, HTML/CSS, where you can plan you staf for the day:
+A basic todo-app built on React with API, HTML/CSS, where you can plan your stuff for the day:
-- Login using your email;
+- Log in using your email;
-- Add / edit / delete todos;
+- Add/edit/delete todos;
 - Set tasks bulk completed and bulk deleted;

-Looks like this:
+A small glimpse of the ui:
 ![todo_app](image/todo_app.png)

 To use the app visit the [DEMO LINK](https://max-kravchenko.github.io/todo-app/)